 Great User Experience For Easy Buying: Its easy to get caught up in design and design does matter but I think a focus on functional design is more important than purely aesthetics.
 How quickly can users get to what they want and buy?
 How easy is it to buy?
 How many clicks does it take and is clear what they are getting and when?
 There are so many nuances to UX that require an operational mindset so that the customer is informed along the way.

 International: If you start selling overseas your eCommerce can become an operational nightmare.
 Multi-currency, multi-language, multiple websites, new ways of shipping and payment, etc are just some of the basic hurdles.

 Taxes: You might need an application like Avalara to automate taxes across all the complexity of state and local taxes.

 Marketing Requires Value: Your site has to provide value via a great product, ease of use shopping experience, cost-effective shipping/delivery and great customer service.
 It’s easy to market a great value but hard to market something that isn’t.
 I see so many sites that literally have no real value proposition versus buying on Amazon etc.

 Integrations: No platform can do everything itself.
-Most sites require many different integrations through third party systems for payment, shipping, reviews, rewards, etc. Integrations can be easy but ultimately to scale them you need quality integration partners and strategies leveraging iPaas tools like Celigo.
+Most sites require many different integrations through third party systems for payment, shipping, reviews, rewards, etc. Integrations can be easy in some scenarios but ultimately to scale the business you need quality integration partners and strategies leveraging iPaas tools like Celigo.

 Software Development: Building out operations through eCommerce often requires quite a bit of software development to scale effectively.
 Building a great software team is all about operations around managing tasks, managing development operations effectively, and other operational tasks.
 It’s an operations business in the end.